lucatironi/lucatironi.github.io/_posts/2012-12-7-ruby_rails_android_app_authentication_devise_tutorial_part_three.md

 end
 {% endhighlight %}

 The index action is really simple!
-We just finde the tasks associated with the current user, authenticated through the auth_token provided with each request to the API.
+We just find the tasks associated with the current user, authenticated through the auth_token provided with each request to the API.
 All the work done so far is finally paying off.

 {% highlight ruby %}
 # file: app/views/api/v1/tasks/index.json.rabl